Spring is here and summer is right around the corner. Before you know it, school will be out and the kids will be home looking for things to do.

 Kids always love to pretend and play dress-up, so look for items you think will add some fun to their creative play this summer.
-You might even go through your own closet to see what you can donate to the dress up box!
+Go through your own closet or hit those garage sales to see what you can add to the dress-up box!

 8. Hobby items

 Look for items to add to their collection: trading cards, coin books, mini-erasers, 'squinkies', etc.

 Consignment sales are a great place to find additional Leap Pad books & cartridges, games for portable gaming systems or books & software for those electronic readers.
 Hint: Bring a few batteries of various sizes so you can try out electronics before you buy them.

 Is your child learning to tell time?
 Look for a clock for their room.

 Kids need practice with their writing?
 Look for a fun notebook they can turn into a summer journal and practice their writing skills.

 Do have a child who's nuts about dinosaurs or just can't get enough details about ancient societies?
 Try adding some books on these topics along with interactive games.